 By 2030, passenger traffic between the two cities is expected to grow to 23 million people per year.
 In the future, it is planned to implement high-speed rail projects from Moscow to Yekaterinburg (via Nizhny Novgorod and Kazan), Minsk, Adler and Ryazan.

-According to the decree of the Russian government, the design and construction of the Moscow - St. Petersburg high-speed railway is scheduled for 2024-2028, and commissioning is scheduled for 2028.
+According to the order of the government of the Russian Federation, the design and construction of the high-speed railway Moscow - St. Petersburg is scheduled for 2024-2028, and commissioning - for 2028.

 Earlier www1.ru reported that the welding of a new train for the Moscow - St. Petersburg HSR will begin in September 2025.